inet-framework/inet/showcases/visualizer/advanced/doc/index.rst

 channels or frequency domainsa), the simulation can be optimized by putting each wireless network on a different radio medium.

-The ``MediumVisualizer`` module can visualize transmissions from just one radio medium, so more visualizer modules are needed if there are multiple radio medium modules.
+The :ned:`MediumVisualizer` module can visualize transmissions from just one radio medium, so more visualizer modules are needed if there are multiple radio medium modules.
 This example simulation features two wireless networks, which operate in different frequency bands (2.4 and 5